 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 The City of Portland strives to balance the needs of our diverse community by preserving accessible parking for persons with disabilities and creating better opportunities for short-term parking in the metered areas of Portland.
-To increase the accessibility of short-term parking, the City has adopted new policies for people using state-issued Disabled Person Parking Placards.
-The new Disabled Parking Program takes effect July 1, 2014 in downtown and the three other districts with parking meters: Lloyd, Marquam Hill, and Central Eastside.
-The new program extends parking meter times for people holding Disabled Parking Placards and adds 80 reserved parking spaces for people holding these placards, including 30 specifically for wheelchair placard holders.
+To increase the accessibility of short-term parking, the City adopted new policies for people using state-issued Disabled Person Parking Placards.
+The program extends parking meter times for people holding Disabled Parking Placards and adds reserved parking spaces for people holding these placards, including some specifically for wheelchair placard holders.

-To find out how the new rules affect you, click on one of the following links:
+To find out how the rules affect you, click on one of the following links: